William Dunlop (principal): Dunlop in Carolina

 Having purchased the land from the English, the Scots were supposed to follow established guidelines of legal jurisdiction.
 However, the Scots began questionable trading relationships with the Indigenous federation.
 Together with the Yamasee, the Scots attacked a Spanish mission at Santa Catalina and captured 22 Timucuans to be used as slaves.
 The Governor, Robert Quary, investigated and ordered the arrest of Cardross.
 Cardross was too ill to travel, so Dunlop wrote Quary and apologized for their actions and said they would submit to magistrates appointed by the governor.

 On 17 August 1686 the Spanish attacked Stuart Town.
-It was either in retaliated for the attack on Santa Catalina or simply to contest the Scots presence on the coast.
+It was either in retaliation for the attack on Santa Catalina or simply to contest the Scots presence on the coast.
 Three small ships with 100 soldiers surprised the settlers at Stuart Town.
 Most of the settlers, who were ill with fever, could put up no resistance and escaped into the forest.
 For three days the Spaniards plundered the town, killed livestock and burned the entire village to the ground.
 The Spaniards began to move towards Charles Town, burning English homes and plantations along the way when a hurricane hit.
 Two of the ships were destroyed, but the third returned to St. Augustine.
 Dunlop and some of the survivors retreated to Charles Town.

 It is uncertain if William Dunlop returned to Scotland after the destruction of Stuart Town.
 However, it is recorded that in April 1687, William Dunlop was in the St. Helena Sound area, presumably to make another attempt to set up trade with the Native Americans.
 In 1690, an admirer, John Stewart, wrote from Carolina to Dunlop in Edinburgh, congratulating him for his work in establishing cotton plantations.

 Principal of the University of Glasgow

 Upon his return to Scotland in 1690, after the Glorious Revolution and the overthrow of James VII of Scotland, William was appointed minister of Ochiltree.
 In December he was appointed Principal of the University of Glasgow, possibly through the influence of his brother-in-law and cousin William Carstares, an advisor to King William II of Scotland.
 Dunlop's achievements as Principal included increasing grants and other income from the King and the Scottish Parliament.
 He held this post until his death in 1700.

 At some point in the 1690s, William Dunlop had a role in exposing a plot against the authority of King William II of Scotland.
 On 31 Jan.
 1693 Dunlop was appointed Historiographer Royal for Scotland.
-In the late 1690s, the Company in Scotland Trading to Africa and the Indies was formed to establish another colony, called Darien.
-Dunlop invested about £1,000 in the scheme and persuaded the University to invest a similar amount.
-He also committed the University to contribute to the heavy cost of rebuilding the Blackfriars Kirk, which had been destroyed by a lightning strike in 1670.
+He committed the university to contribute to the heavy cost of rebuilding the Blackfriars Kirk, which had been destroyed by a lightning strike in 1670.